Sec0gh/Programming-with-CPP/README.md

 # C++ Language Programmming

-- This repo contains some C++ code for object-oriented programming, data structures, and algorithms.
+- This repo contains some C++ codes for object-oriented programming, data structures, and algorithms.
 -Some exercises and applications on OOP, classes, inheritance, polymorphism, and abstract class.

 - Data structures as: